 How To Build Your Basic Keywords List

-Get the Flash Player to see this Google AdWords tutorial about building your keyword list.
+Get the Flash Player to see this Google Ads tutorial about building your keyword list.

 Finding the right keywords is vital.
-Keywords will make or break your AdWords campaign.
+Keywords will make or break your Google Ads campaign.
 In this article we offer you the basics in how to build a successful keywords list.

-If you have already setup your AdWords account you will remember how AdWords requested that you create your ad first and your keywords list after.
+If you have already setup your Google Ads account you will remember how Google Ads requested that you create your ad first and your keywords list after.

 Here we suggest that you start every new campaign with your keywords list first.